Ben&Ben: Advocacy

 Ben&Ben's music—including collaborations with other musicians—has been known to address issues concerning mental health, feminism, social justice, and individualism.
 In 2021, the band favored writing songs that promote public awareness: "Kapangyarihan" tackles abuse of power, corruption, and police brutality, while "Sabel" amplified women empowerment.
 In addition, songs such as "Lunod" and "Magpahinga" talks about struggles with mental illness.

-The band supports and have spoken out against the discrimination faced by members of the LGBT community, most notably criticizing inaccurate and sexist gender norms.
+The band supports the LGBT community, and have spoken out against the discrimination faced by them, most notably criticizing inaccurate and sexist gender norms.
 On social media, Paolo Guico aimed to dispel "outdated prejudices" and voiced his support of "gender expression".
 In 2018, the band released the single "Maybe the Night", which was inspired by a lesbian couple and is a tribute to "celebrating all kinds of love".
 Ben&Ben are active supporters of recycling and are opposed to single-use products; they advocate for eco-friendly musical instruments.
 In 2019, the band were named National Geographic Asia's ambassador for its Planet or Plastic campaign, in recognition of their involvement in the rehabilitation of the Pasig River and reduction efforts to plastic pollution.

 In the aftermath of the ABS-CBN broadcast cessation in May 2020, Ben&Ben donated proceeds from the sales of their single "Nakikinig Ka Ba Sa Akin" to employees affected by the subsequent mass layoffs.
 Amidst the COVID-19 pandemic, the band organized virtual benefit concerts to raise funds in support of frontline and healthcare workers, disadvantaged teachers and students affected by transition to e-learning, and efforts to provide COVID-19 testing.
-In December 2020, they participated as the Philippine representative at the ROUND Festival, a music event headlined by leading artists from ASEAN member countries which advances music and culture in the region.
+In December 2020, they participated as the Philippine representative at the ROUND Festival, a music event headlined by leading artists from South Korea and ASEAN member countries which advances music and culture in the region.
 In partnership with Google, Ben&Ben released the single "Mag-Ingat", which premiered in February 2022, and took part in Safer Internet Day to help promote digital safety and address online misinformation and cyberbullying.

 On September 21, 2025, Ben&Ben performed their single "Kapangyarihan" (lit.
 'Power'), a song about accountability, during the Trillion Peso March at the People Power Monument in Quezon City.

+On April 19, 2026, Ben&Ben returned to ROUND Festival where they represented the Philippines again as the main act of day 2.
+They performed songs like Lifetime (reimagined) and Ride Home as well as Heaven, where they were joined by Thai band Tilly Birds.